-A Safe space for BIPOC Womxn to Gather for Healing & Reconnection
+A Safe space for BIPOC Women (inclusive definition) to Gather for Healing & Reconnection

-Our newest project is the Cekpa Hoksi Center for Rematriation.
-This project is located on 9 acres of Land in Northern New Mexico, traditional Pecos Pueblo Indian Territory.
-This project is the full embodiment of the Rise In Love Foundation’s mission to create Cultures of Safety through healing the collective Mother Wound and ReMatriation.
-This Indigenous Wellness Retreat and Conference Center is just that.
-Currently the property offers 1 structure that will serve as the community building/host house, a 2,000 square foot straw bale-adobe home, complete with passive solar, energy saving appliances and rain water in-catchment system.
-The unique landscape offers natural auditoriums for yoga classes, talking circles and other gatherings.
-There is enough space for
+Our largest Vision to date is the Cekpa Hoksi Center for ReMatriation.
+We are currently seeking Land in Northern New Mexico, traditional Pueblo and Apache Ancestral Territory.
+This project is the full embodiment of the Rise In Love Foundation’s mission to create Cultures of Safety through healing the individual and collective Mother Wound through ReMatriation.
+This Indigenous Wellness Retreat and Conference Center would be just that.
+The ideal Land would have enough space for

-for several small structures, which through our focus group of Indigenous Womxn have found a preference for varying Indigenous structures: an Adobe pueblo style to honor the Original People of this Land, a Hogan to honor the Dine Ancestors that came through this territory on their historic Long Walk, a Tipi to honor the Northern Plains Relatives that traveled here for trade, a Long House, a Grandmother’s Cabin, and a couple of other structures that would blend with the landscape and be appropriate for the high-desert climate.
+several small structures, which through our focus group of Indigenous Women have found a preference for varying Indigenous structures: an Adobe pueblo style to honor the Original People of this Land, a Hogan to honor the Dine Ancestors that came through this territory on their historic Long Walk, a Tipi to honor the Northern Plains Relatives that traveled here for trade, a Long House, a Grandmother’s Cabin, and a couple of other structures that would blend with the landscape and be appropriate for the high-desert climate.

 Current activities of this project include language preservation, Healing the Mother Wound Circles, online Decolonized Yoga Sessions, 3 Sisters Garden for reviving Indigenous gardening methods, growing and wild harvesting Medicines, Medicine making, self defense, preparing traditional/healthy foods, COVID 19 Mutual Aid, etc. A previous service RILF has offered in the past is finding holistic providers to donate/provide sliding scale sessions to make various healing modalities more accessible to those needing it most such as trafficking survivors and Black and Indigenous People of Color (BIPOC) folx, especially those on the frontlines of Social Justice movements.
 This is another service we look forward to continuing as we expand.